Starting over at 45 with nothing is bound to be daunting.

 But it’s not just the gap we have to overcome.
 It’s also all the internal and external constraints on our life that will get in the way of achieving our goals.

-Given we all have different obstacles in our lives, I will try and group them into 4 broad categories.
+Given that we all have different obstacles, I will try and group them into 4 broad categories.